The Devil to Pay!: Production

 Samuel Goldwyn recruited playwright Frederick Lonsdale to write a story after meeting him on a visit to London.
 Goldwyn considered the film an ideal vehicle for Colman to follow his success in his previous film, Bulldog Drummond (1929).
 Constance Cummings was originally cast in the female lead but was replaced because her American accent was too strong for the British setting.
 Goldwyn also replaced original director Irving Cummings after two weeks because he was unhappy with the standard of production.

+Reception

+Mordaunt Hall considered it one of the ten best films of the year in his New York Times review, writing:

+This comedy had freshness and Mr. Lonsdale's witty dialogue was just as effective from the screen as it has been for long from the stage.
+It was a light but charming affair with a really clever dénouement.
+The principal role was splendidly acted by Ronald Colman ...